Living Earth Meditation – April-October

 Living Earth Study Group – October-March

 The Living Earth Study is a book study and discussion group aimed at connecting ecological and spiritual awareness and seeking to bring harmony and healing to our relationships with ourselves, each other, and the Living Earth.
-It will be held from 9 to 10:30 a.m. on first and third Saturdays at Show Me Dharma, 1600 Broadway, Columbia.
-The first book will be Spiritual Ecology: The Cry of the Earth edited by Llewellyn Vaughan-Lee.
+It is held from 9 to 10:30 a.m. on first and third Saturdays at Show Me Dharma, 1600 Broadway, Columbia.
 The sessions will be facilitated by Peter Holmes, PhD, and Jared Belden, MA.
 Our present ecological crisis is the greatest man-made disaster this planet has ever faced – accelerating climate change, species depletion, pollution, and acidification of oceans.
 A central but rarely addressed aspect of this crisis is our forgetfulness of the sacred nature of creation and how this affects our relationship to the environment.
 There is a pressing need to articulate a spiritual response to this ecological crisis.
 This is vital and necessary if we are to help bring the world as a living whole back into balance.
 Sign up to attend by email.